What Are Bloodborne Pathogens and Their Required Training?

 According to the Center for Disease Control (CDC), 5.6 million health care workers in the U.S. face exposure to bloodborne pathogens every day.
 Exposure to infectious materials is part of your job, but so is protecting yourself and others from the potential diseases pathogen exposure can bring.

 What are bloodborne pathogens, and what are your responsibilities in keeping your workplace safe from infection?
-Keep reading for a quick introduction.
+Keep reading What Is Bloodborne Pathogens Training?

 As health care workers, you know that pathogens are microorganisms that produce disease as humans.
 Pathogens are everywhere, and they have widespread effects on public health.
 For example, pathogens are behind the common cold and Covid-19.